 Prior to entering private practice, Wendy served a clerkship with the Honorable H. Joseph Coleman of the Washington State Court of Appeals, Div.
 I.

-Outside of her practice, Wendy enjoys baking, cake decorating, knitting, and her new hobby—making soap.
+Outside of her practice, Wendy enjoys baking, making birthday cakes for children in homeless shelters, knitting, soap making, and creating her own herbal medicines and skin care products.
 She has three children who keep her on her toes.

 - Counsels and assists numerous clients with significant estates in planning and probate matters